CosmWasm/cosmwasm.github.io/docs/core/migrating.md

   - `&mut S` => `&mut dyn Storage`
   - `&S` => `&dyn Storage`

-- If you have any references to `ReadonlyStorage` left after the above, please replace them with `Storage`
+- If you have any references to `ReadonlyStorage` left after the above, please replace them with `Storage`.

 ## 0.10 -> 0.11